Behind John Wall's Hopeful NBA Comeback, Black Fatherhood Journey

 Oliver saw an issue, and tackled it.
 With himself, his camera and one light.

-"I wanted to feature fathers, period," Oliver said of his original intent behind the visual memoir.
+"I wanted to feature fathers, period," Oliver said of the intent behind the visual memoir.
 "Fathers are needed.
 Black fathers are out there, and I wanted to be able to create more positive, intentional imagery around that.
 We just organically landed on Father's Day as the time to put it out."

-Oliver was about to be a "fly on the wall" in the home of five-time NBA All-Star John Wall.
+Oliver was about to be a "fly on the wall" in the home of NBA All-Star John Wall.

-To his left, his father, John Wall, was leaned over his arm to be at the same level as his two sons.
-Ace, 5, was on his right, sitting on his knees as the trio played a game of UNO.
+To his left, his father, John, was leaned over his arm to level with his two sons.
+Ace, 5, was to his right, sitting on his knees as the trio played a game of UNO.
+It was Ace's turn.

 Sure enough, Ace played his final card.
 A yellow two.